anlongawf/English-pronunciation/README.md

 # English Learning Application

-This is a simple application to practice speaking pronunciation and learn English.  built with Python, featuring a graphical interface (Tkinter), speech recognition, text-to-speech for vocabulary, and user management via a MariaDB/MySQL database.
+This is a simple application for practicing English pronunciation and vocabulary.
+It is built with Python and features a graphical interface (Tkinter), speech recognition, text-to-speech functionality, and user management via a MariaDB/MySQL database.

 ## Features
-- **Register/Login**: Users can create an account or log in (with admin/user roles).
+- **User Authentication**: Users can register and log in with admin/user roles.
-- **Vocabulary Learning**: Displays random words with meanings, supports listening to words, and checks pronunciation.
+- **Vocabulary Learning**: Displays random words with meanings, supports text-to-speech playback, and pronunciation checking.
-- **Admin Dashboard**: Separate interface for administrators.
-Administrators can add new words or delete words and manage users.
+- **Admin Dashboard**: Allows administrators to manage words and users (add/delete words, manage accounts).

 ## Requirements
 ### Software
 - Python